taurusilver7/taurusilver7/README.md

     dev-tools like Firebase.
     I am adaptable and always up for learning a new technology and explore how it solves common problems!
 - 🔭 passionate about web, mobile technoloiges and open source contribution.
 I'm also a self proclaimed photoshop designer.
-- 🌱 I’m currently working on web app clones using front-end technology & learning back-end technologies.
+- 🌱 currently working on web app clones using front-end technology & learning back-end technologies.
-- 👉🏻 I'm a firm believer in "collaborating as a team builds better code", as it helps me be more accountable and grow faster.
+- 👉🏻 a firm believer in "collaborating as a team builds better code", as it helps me be more accountable and grow faster.
 - ⚡ Fun fact: The first message sent over the internet was "LOG".
 "LOGIN" was the original intended message but the entire system crashed.
 This was done at MIT.
 - 📫 Hit this over the terminal or console, to know more about me. [taurusilver7/contact](https://taurusilver7.github.io/portfolio/#contact).
 <hr>